Capgemini/microsoft-team-labs/codelabs/alm-new-project.md

 ### What you will build

-In this tutorial, you will generate a set of files files for a new project based on a standardised template that will:
+In this tutorial, you will generate a set of files for a new project based on a standardised template that will:

 - To create a source repository to store your development changes
 - Create pipelines which builds, validates and deploys code to specified environments